reviakin/demoBot/README.md

   </tr>
   <tr>
     <td>
-     <h2 align="center">The Bot to reply if user didn't ask or didn't contact the user </h2>
+     <h2 align="center">The Bot replies to user's message if it doesn't contain question mark or reply to other user</h2>
     </td>
   </tr>
 </table>